malekai101/terraform-github-developer-repo/README.md

 Use of this module requires the github provider and the tfe providers.
 The GitHub account used in the provider must have the rights to create a repository in the designated organization.
 There must also be a template project in GitHub.
 The TFE provider must use an account that has the ability to create workspaces.
 Additionally there must be a GitHub VCS connection for the TFC organization.

+## Versions

+* 1.0.1: Initial version
+* 1.0.2: Changes for auto queue and apply.

 ## Usage

 ```hcl